By Boma Beny – Iwuoha

 ADHD may not have a permanent cure, but it can be controlled through proper care, and even though it may have a genetic component, armed with the right information, people with this condition can live and develop differently.
 Here are five tips from the ADD Resource Centre that can help better management of a child with ADD.

 - Ensure your child’s bedroom creates a soothing atmosphere.
-Paint the walls a calming, serene color and eliminate distractions like too many posters and/or toys.
+Paint the walls a calming, serene colour and eliminate distractions like too many posters and/or toys.

 - Provide structure, but don’t be overbearing.
 Reward charts and chore wheels are a great way to keep younger kids on top of their responsibilities while still keeping it positive, and as they get older, this can evolve into keeping a planner or calendar.

 - Take time to point out your child’s “wins” each day.
-Set a goal to acknowledge at least three positive behaviors your child has exhibited every single day.
+Set a goal to acknowledge at least three positive behaviours your child has exhibited every single day.
 Tell him or her specifically what was done well and why it’s important.
-It becomes habitual to spot and correct negative behaviors but avoid making those moments a focus.
-Celebrate behavioral wins as they happen so that your child knows that not only do you recognize their progress, you also appreciate it.
+It becomes habitual to spot and correct negative behaviours but avoid making those moments a focus.
+Celebrate behavioural wins as they happen so that your child knows that not only do you recognize their progress, you also appreciate it.